Nilanshrajput/weather_detection/README.md

 # weather_detection
-weather predicton from a image
+weather detection from a image